kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Automatic status update for Applications and Runtimes in the Director

 When a paired Application or Runtime communicates with the Director API for the first time, the Director automatically sets its status to **CONNECTED**.
-This operation does not prevent you or the Integration System from managing Application and Runtime statuses on your own.
+This operation does not prevent you or the Integration System from managing Application and Runtime status on your own.

 ### Automatic Scenario Assignment in the Director